-However, there are a lot of introverts, and they are no worse than extroverts, but even better from many points.
-In the end, writers, artists and scientists immersed in their inner world always brought huge benefits to the society.
+However, there are a lot of introverts, and they are no worse than extroverts but even better from many points.
+In the end, writers, artists, and scientists immersed in their inner world always brought huge benefits to society.

 Nowadays introverts live in web space, as evidenced by the huge number of forums and online communities.

 What is introversion?

 Introverts live as if enclosed in a human-sized ball.
 The main particularity of “true introverts”, unlike just closed people, has to do with the way they get their energy.